Lt-Dan-Taylor/Lt-Dan-Taylor/README.md

 <h1 align="left">Aloha 👋, I'm Ricko 🍍~</h1>
 <h3 align="left">A self-taught ✨Data Analyst✨.
 I have a passion for diving into the world of data, continuously learning and experimenting.</h3>

-- 👨‍🏫 I have a decent understanding of **Python, SQL, ELT Pipeline, Databases and Warehouse, and Statistics and Probability**
+- 👨‍🏫 I have a little enough understanding of **Python, SQL, ELT Pipeline, and Statistics and Probability**
-- 🌱 I'm currently trying to learn **C, Kafka, Linear Algebra and Calculus**
+- 🌱 I'm currently trying to learn **C, Linear Algebra and Calculus, and Machine Learning**
 - 💡 I'm aspire to be a **Spatial Data Scientist**
 - 📫 How to reach me: **rickojanuarh@gmail.com**
 - 🌏 Bogor, Indonesia